 After

-EXPLAIN Output
+EXPLAIN Output:-

 Conclusion

-Optimizing MySQL queries is an ongoing process that combines careful query design, strategic indexing, and advanced techniques like partitioning and caching.
+Optimizing MySQL Queries is an ongoing process that combines careful query design, strategic indexing, and advanced techniques like partitioning and caching.
 By using tools like EXPLAIN, slow query logs, and Percona Toolkit, developers can identify bottlenecks and apply targeted improvements.
 Regularly monitor query performance, test changes in a staging environment, and balance read/write trade-offs to maintain a high-performing database.
-With these practices, you can ensure your MySQL-powered applications remain fast, scalable, and reliable under demanding workloads.